ksyz/chbs/README.md

 Required perl modules:

- * Crypt::Random::TESHA2 (change for Math::Random::Secure, which is not available in Enterprise Linux 7, with some backported irand() functionality)
+ * Crypt::Random::TESHA2 (replacement for Math::Random::Secure, which is not available in Enterprise Linux 7, with some backported irand() functionality)
  * File::Slurp

+Compatible with at least Fedora 21 or Enterprise Linux 6.
+There is rpm copr [https://copr.fedoraproject.org/coprs/ksyz/Acme-CHBS/](repo) available.

-Examples:
+#### Examples:

 ```sh
 $ cbhs -w 3 -m 2 -M 4